jatkin-wasti/python_SQL_movies/README.md

             # Inserts what's stored on each line into primaryTitle attribute of the table
             cursor.execute(f"INSERT INTO Jamie_IMDB_Movies (primaryTitle) VALUES ('{line}')")
 ```
-- Creating a method that gets all of the data out of the table and puts each record in a new line in a newly created
+- Creating a method that gets all of the data out of the table and puts each record on a new line in a newly created
  text file
 ```
     # Function that retrieves everything in our database and converts it into a text file